 Legacy?
 Irrelevant because you’ll be gone before you can ever appreciate it.

 All you have is yourself.
 In this moment right now.
 Reading this.
 Nothing else matters but you and your fulfillment.
 So before you rush back over to Instagram or respond to more emails, consider: Am I working towards a fulfilled life?

-*Note: If you need help setting and achieving your goals, in creating that fulfilled life for yourself, enroll in my goal success program here.
+*Note: If you need help setting and achieving your goals, in creating that fulfilled life for yourself, enroll in my goal success course here.